 That because moment that caused your life to change directions.

-This is how can we overcome financial crisis:
+This is how can we overcome financial problem:

 - Don’t make rash decisions